• Skip to primary navigation

 The dry and wet ingredients have been combined.
 This has created a shiny, chocolatey brownie batter.

-Now we are making the pumpkin mixture.
-The pumpkin purée and the other wet ingredients for the pumpkin mixture have been added to the bowl.
+The pumpkin purée and the other wet ingredients for the pumpkin mixture have been added to a separate bowl.

 The dry ingredients for the pumpkin mixture in a bowl.